nutanix/calm-dsl/README.md

 Language design is black art, and building upon a well-established language is design-wise a big win.
 The language has also solved many issues like scoping, modules, if-else, inheritance, etc. Well established languages have great tooling support: IDEs, syntax checkers, third-party modules, coding practices, better readability, editing, syntax highlighting, code completion, versioning, collaboration, etc. They see much more community improvements as well.
 Python specifically comes with a very good REPL (read–eval–print-loop).
 Having an interactive prompt to play around and slowly build objects is an order-of-magnitude improvement in developer productivity.
 Python is very easy language to learn and use; and most of the ITOps/DevOps community already use Python for scripting.

 ## Getting Started
  - Setup: `calm init dsl`.
-Please fill in the right values.
+Please fill in the right Prism Central (PC) settings.
  - Server status: `calm get server status`.
+Check if Calm is enabled on PC & Calm version is >=2.9.7.
  - Config: `calm show config`.
 Check if you have the right config.
 By default, config is stored at `~/.calm/config.ini`.
 Please see `calm set config --help` for details to update config.
  - First blueprint: `calm init bp`.
 This will create a folder `HelloBlueprint` with all the necessary files. `HelloBlueprint/blueprint.py` is the main blueprint DSL file.
 Please read the comments in the beginning of the file for more details about the blueprint.
  - Compile blueprint: `calm compile bp --file HelloBlueprint/blueprint.py`.
 This command will print the compiled blueprint JSON.